First Line Naturopathic Cancer Therapies

 What do I do now?

-If you or a loved one has been diagnosed with cancer, you've probably asked that question dozens of times.
+If you or a loved one has been diagnosed with cancer, you've probably asked that question - what do I do now - dozens of times.
 There is so much that surrounds a cancer diagnosis that trying to keep up can make your head spin.

 The simple truth is that there is no 'one size fits all' approach to cancer.

 Every person develops cancer for a unique set of reasons, so each person's treatment will differ.
-That's the case even if two people share the 'same' cancer diagnosis.
+That's the case even if two people share the 'same' cancer diagnosis (like two people with breast cancer for instance).

 It's easy to see why a simple question like "What do I do now?" might not be so simple after all.
 It might involve several rounds of testing, trying several treatments to identify what treatment works best in your case.